ttaylordev/ecommerce/part-three.md

 **Breakpoint**: You should be able to add items to a user's cart, view the cart, create and view orders.

 If you pass that breakpoint, then congrats!
 You've just built your first full-stack application!
-What you've just done is the basics of building any CRUD app.
+What you've just done is the basics of building any crud app.

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.